dynamsoft-docs/camera-enhancer-docs-mobile/programming/maui/api-reference/camera-view.md

 ### CameraToggleButton

-The property that defines a torch button.
-User can click the button to switch between the front and back forward cameras.
-View [`CameraToggleButton`]({{ site.dce_maui_api }}camera-toggle-button.html) class for how more information about how to configure the camera toggle button.
+The property that defines a camera toggle button.
+User can click the button to switch between the front and back cameras.
+View [`CameraToggleButton`]({{ site.dce_maui_api }}camera-toggle-button.html) class for more information on how to configure the camera toggle button.

 ```csharp
 CameraToggleButton CameraToggleButton { get; set; }